juliusgarba/Celo-101/README.md

     }
 ```

-The first function inside the body of our contract is the contructor function.
-We created the constructor functon to set the deployer to the function caller.
-This function caller will inturn be have admin priveledges over the contract.
+The first function inside the body of our contract is the constructor function.
+We created the constructor function to set the deployer to the function caller.
+This function caller will in turn have admin privileges over the contract.

 ```solidity
    modifier onlyDeployer() {